What Does #MeToo: Stories of Sexual Abuse, Harassment Have to Do with You?

 Some of you reading this may have already developed an addiction to porn.
 If you see any of the patterns I’ve described above in your life, you need to put the brakes on right now.
 Is porn beginning to control your life?
 You can’t put it down — you keep going back for more?
 Perhaps you find yourself needing to see increasingly graphic pornography.
 You’re starting to take risks or act out physically for sexual thrills.

-“Do not be conformed to this world, but be transformed by the renewing of your mind”¦” 12:2
+“Do not be conformed to this world, but be transformed by the renewing of your mind”¦” Romans 12:2

 The Bible also warns against the misuse of sex.
 Premarital and extramarital sex is condemned (1 Cor.
 6:13-18; 1 Thess.
 4:3).
 Even thoughts of sexual immorality (often fed by pornographic material) are condemned (Matt.
 5:27-28).
 Christians, therefore, must do two things.
 First, they must work to keep themselves pure by fleeing immorality (1 Cor.
 6:18) and thinking on those things which are pure (Phil.
 4:8).